Pabst Visitor Center & Gallery

 The gallery was named in honor of Jeanie Harris, through the generosity of Trustee Ed Harris, for his wife, Jeanie.

-Master Artist Gallery
+Mentoring Artist Gallery

 Jack Mitchell Portrait Gallery

-The Jack Mitchell Portrait Gallery showcases 180 Master Artist photographs spanning 22 years, from Atlantic Center’s inaugural residency in 1982 to the end of 2004.
+The Jack Mitchell Portrait Gallery showcases 180 Mentoring Artist photographs spanning 22 years, from Atlantic Center’s inaugural residency in 1982 to the end of 2004.
 These works are stunning images and collectively they convey the history of ACA’s artists-in-residence program in an elegant and striking way.
 The 16” x 14” black and white portraits are a part of Atlantic Center’s permanent collection.

 The gallery was named in honor of Jack Mitchell, through the generosity of former Board Chair, Jim Pugh, and his wife, Alexis.